truecharts/website/docs/manual/SCALE/guides/velero-minio-heavyscript-backup-restore.md

 ## Minio Setup

 Use the TrueNAS IXSystems Minio chart.
-These instructions are for the Minio chart from the `charts` train, not the `enterprise` train.
+These instructions are for the Minio chart from the `charts` train, not the `premium` train.
 In a later revision of this guide we will replace this with an external hosted s3 solution

 * Application Name